Overview Decide Design Deliver Evaluate

 Digital Video

 Digital camcorders have also become feasible for many schools.
-With a digital video camera, firewire cable, and a computer (with lots of hard drive space), students can shoot, edit, and produce their own videos.
+With a digital video camera, cable, and a computer (with lots of hard drive space), students can shoot, edit, and produce their own videos.
 If your school has "old-fashioned" analog camcorders, you can digitize the video using a converter or video capture card.

 Audio